nicolaskivimaki/ConnectFour/documentation/implementation_document.md

 ### Project Structure

 The application currently consists of two classes:
-* Board - handles the game loop and graphical user interface
+* Game - handles the game loop and graphical user interface
+* Board - keeps track of the game state and handles changes to it
 * AI_engine - handles the minimax algorithm and heuristic function for evaluating possible moves

 ### Time and Space Complexity